noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

 I reccomend keeping your root partition and home partition combined.
 20GB is not nearly enough for a root partition if you are fucking around like I am.
 ![[Pasted image 20250101135346.png | 1200]]

+I partition my disks with cgdisk and I assume you will too.
+The following information only applies to cgdisk use cases.
 #### boot
 Partition code: EF00